 The surname Alderdice was first found in Kincardineshire (Gaelic: A' Mhaoirne), a former county on the northeast coast of the Grampian region of Scotland, and part of the Aberdeenshire Council Area since 1996, in a barony of the name Allardice, in the parish of Arbuthnot, about 1 mile north west of Inverbervie, where the Allardice Castle (also spelled Allardyce), the sixteenth-century manor house still stands today.

 Early History of the Alderdice family

-Another 126 words (9 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Alderdice History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alderdice research.
+Another 82 words (6 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Alderdice History in all our PDF Extended History products and printed products wherever possible.

 Alderdice Spelling Variations

 Scribes in the Middle Ages did not have access to a set of spelling rules.
 They spelled according to sound, the result was a great number of spelling variations.
 In various documents, Alderdice has been spelled Allardice, Allardyce, Allardes, Allardise, Allardyse, Allerdash, Allerdes, Allyrdes, Allirdasse, Alerdes, Alerdyce, Alerdice, Alderdice, Alderdyce, Alderdise and many more.

 Early Notables of the Alderdice family (pre 1700)